andrew/ultimate-awesome/README.md

 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [awesome-next](https://github.com/next-theme/awesome-next) - 😎 Theme NexT, AWESOME NexT!.
 - [Find.Your.Purpose](https://github.com/OpenGenus/Find.Your.Purpose) - An exhaustive list of products with a purpose of making our World a better place to live in and to help you find your mission. .
-- [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites, to used as seed data.
 - [awesome-cilium](https://github.com/seifrajhi/awesome-cilium) - A curated list of awesome projects related to cilium.
 - [find-oss](https://github.com/SimoMay/find-oss) - A list of popular open source alternatives to proprietary SaaS.
 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.